annakijas1/rebalancing-music-canon/_texts/balch-thread_unfurled.md

 image: balch-thread_unfurled.png
 ---

-In *Thread, unfurled: for flute and piano: (2016).* New York, NY: Project Schott New York 2020.
+In *Thread, unfurled: for flute and piano: (2016).* New York, NY: Project Schott New York, 2020.

 **Instrumentation summary**: flute (1), piano (1)